DanHodges/TheologicalDictionary/Tertullian.md

 # Tertullian
-Definition of Tertullian coming soon.
+The definition of Tertullian is coming soon!